Getting started

 You can add this entry to /etc/sudoers, or if the directory /etc/sudoers.d exists, to a BeyondCron specific sudoers file such as /etc/sudoers.d/90-beyondcron.

-bc-agent uses the tee command to save the command output, so should always be included in the commands that bc-agent can sudo to when allowing bc-agent to execute commands as root.
+bc-agent uses the tee command to save the command output, and kill to stop running commands, so they should always be included in the commands that bc-agent can sudo to when allowing bc-agent to execute commands as root.

 If you wish BeyondCron to execute jobs as users other than your own user id, it is recommended to install BeyondCron as a service using either the Debian or RedHat packages.